-"""Functions for detecting communities based on Leiden Community Detection
+"""Detecting communities based on the Leiden Community Detection algorithm"""

 import functools